What is Chlamydia?

 What doesn't work against chlamydia?

-There is a lot of misinformation about chlamydia, and it's important to know what doesn't help with treatment.
+There is a lot of misinformation about chlamydia, and it's important to know what doesn't help.
 Chlamydia is a bacterial infection that can only be treated with antibiotics.
 Home remedies, natural remedies, or alternative treatments cannot kill the bacteria and are therefore not effective.

 Some people think chlamydia will go away on its own if you wait.
 This is wrong.
-Without antibiotics, the bacteria will remain in your body.
+Without antibiotics, the bacteria remains in your body.
 Even if you have no symptoms, the bacteria is still there and you can infect others.
-In addition, there is still a risk that the infection will spread to other parts of your body and cause complications.
+In addition, there remains the risk of the infection spreading and causing complications.

-Washing or rinsing your genitals, vagina, or anus does not help against chlamydia.
-The bacteria is located deep in the mucous membrane and cannot be washed away with water, soap or showers.
+Washing or rinsing your genitals does not help against chlamydia.
+The bacteria is located deep in the mucous membrane and cannot be washed away with soap or water.
 Vaginal showers can even be harmful because they disrupt the natural balance of your vaginal flora, making you more susceptible to infections.

 Over-the-counter anti-inflammatories or pain relievers can alleviate your symptoms, but they do not treat the underlying infection.
-This may temporarily make you feel better, but the bacteria remains present and can spread further.
+This may temporarily make you feel better, but the bacteria will remain present.

 There is also no vaccine against chlamydia.
 Although scientists are researching this, there is currently no preventive vaccine available.
 The only effective means of preventing chlamydia is the use of condoms during sexual contact.

 Finally, it's a misconception that you become immune to chlamydia after you've had it once.
-You can become infected with chlamydia again even after you have been successfully treated.
-Your body does not build lasting immunity against this bacteria, so it remains important to protect yourself during sexual contact.
+You can become infected again even after you have been successfully treated.
+Your body does not build lasting immunity against this bacteria.

 Frequently asked questions about chlamydia